TwidgeVR/vagabot/README.md

 Darklingbird8 has suddenly died from mysterious self-inflicted circimstances
 ```

-- Gives status of A Township Tale public servers, and player lists
+- Gives status of A Township Tale servers and player lists
 ```
 !servers
 // returns a list of servers and current player count